jcontini/agentos-repo/plugins/browser/plugin.md

   type:
     description: Type text into an input field.
 Returns console/network errors if any.
     params:
+      session_id:
+        type: string
+        description: Session ID to use existing browser (from start_session)
       url:
         type: string
-        required: true
-        description: URL to navigate to
+        description: URL to navigate to (required if no session_id)
       selector:
         type: string
         required: true